Holy War (BYU–Utah): 2009: Second overtime game

 The next day, Hall issued an apology for his "remarks".
 He alleged that his "family was spit on, had beer dumped on them and were physically assaulted on several occasions" during the previous year's game at Rice-Eccles Stadium.
-Hall had made similar accusations following a loss to the University of Arizona, during his time at Arizona State.

-Burton's block
+2010: Bradley’s Controversial Fumble & Burton's block

 For 2010, the game was played at Rice-Eccles Stadium in Salt Lake City.
 It was the last game for the two teams as conference rivals.
-BYU entered the game with a 6–5 while Utah came in at 9–2.
-In a low-scoring affair, BYU scored two field goals, one in each of the first two quarters, to lead 6–0 at halftime.
-In the third quarter, the Cougars got a touchdown on a 21-yard pass play from Jake Heaps to McKay Jacobson, to take a 13–0 lead.
-The fourth quarter began with Utah scoring a 40-yard field goal, cutting the lead to 13–3, and then after Utah recovered a BYU fumble, Utah capitalized with a 37-yard touchdown pass from Jordan Wynn to DeVonte Christopher to make the score 13–10.
+BYU entered the game at 6–5 while Utah came in at 9–2.
+In a low-scoring affair, BYU successfully attempted two field goals, one in each of the first two quarters, to lead 6–0 at halftime.
+In the third quarter, the Cougars scored a touchdown on a 21-yard pass play from Jake Heaps to McKay Jacobson, to take a 13–0 lead.
+The fourth quarter began with Utah successfully attempting a 40-yard field goal, cutting the lead to 13–3, and then after Utah recovered a BYU fumble, Utah capitalized with a 37-yard touchdown pass from Jordan Wynn to Devonte Christopher to make the score 13–10.
 The Cougars responded with a field goal, to make it 16–10.

-Utah responded to a series of turnovers with a Matt Asiata touchdown on a 3-yard run to make it 17–16 with 4:24 remaining.
-BYU then drove down the field to Utah's 22-yard line, to set up Mitch Payne for a game-winning field goal with 4 seconds remaining.
-However, Utah cornerback Brandon Burton raced from the outside to block the kick and secure a 17–16 Utah victory.
+On Utah’s next drive, which resulted in a punt, Utah recovered a muffed return inside BYU’s 46-yard line, setting up excellent field position.
+This led to a drive where BYU’s Brandon Bradley intercepted a Utah pass, but a controversial call followed.
+Upon review, video evidence clearly showed Bradley’s knee was down before he fumbled the ball, but the officials did not overturn the ruling on the field.
+Utah retained possession and capitalized on the sequence of events, eventually scoring a Matt Asiata touchdown on a 3-yard run to take their first lead at 17–16 with 4:24 remaining.
+BYU then advanced to Utah’s 22-yard line, positioning Mitch Payne for a game-winning field goal attempt with 4 seconds left.
+However, Utah cornerback Brandon Burton raced from the outside to block the kick, securing a dramatic 17–16 Utah victory.